-WE ARE CURRENTLY NOT ACCEPTING APPLICATIONS FOR THIS PROGRAM
+WE ARE NOW ACCEPTING APPLICATIONS FOR THE 2014/15 YEAR

 Throughout the year, you will discuss common obstacles to finishing your draft from beginnings, plot, story, POV, voice, structure and endings.
 Elements of flashbacks, sex scenes, symbolism, dialogue, character development, research and methods of submitting to publishers/agents will also be discussed with more emphasis on specific needs of the participants, but all areas will be covered.